Saturday, January 27, 2007

 Why it should be on DVD:

-I’ve lamented the sadly overlooked, classic made for TV movies of the 1970’s before.
+I’ve lamented how sadly overlooked made for TV films from this era are previously.
 While a few are trickling out onto DVD, there’s still way too many top notch telefilms being overlooked.
 Like this one.

 If COLUMBO is selling well enough on DVD to get the complete series out, then there’s obviously an audience for both 1970’s TV and Levinson/Link mysteries.
 Hell, a non-COLUMBO Levinson/Link boxed set would be terrific.